jahredhope/tutorial-rock-paper-scissors/TURORIAL.md

 ## Step 7.
 Setup the Board with Pieces

-To start seeing the results of our work we'll need to create some pieces.
-In the example below we create them at a random location, but it's up to you.
+To start seeing the results of our work, we'll need to create some pieces.
+In the example below, we create them at a random location, but it's up to you.

 We'll set an item `count` of 21, and divide by 3 as we are drawing three items every loop.
-This makes sure it's a nice fair division.
+This makes sure it's a fair division.

 ```ts
 const count = 21;

 const pieces: Piece[] = [];

 for (let i = 0; i < count / 3; i++) {